Pilates For Runners: Try These 6 Exercises For A Stronger Core

 The side kick is one of best Pilates for runners exercises because it strengthens the core, mimics the reciprocal motion of running, and does a great job targeting the gluteus medius muscle, which is often weak in runners.

-Weakness in gluteus medius can lead to a host of issues, from compromised running economy, poor form, and injuries such as IT band syndrome and knee injuries.
+Weakness in the gluteus medius can lead to various issues, from compromised running economy, poor form, and injuries such as IT band syndrome and knee injuries.

-1. Lie on one side with your hips bent to 90 degrees and your knees bent to 45 degrees, and your arm under your head for support.
+1. Lie on one side with your hips bent to 90 degrees, your knees bent to 45 degrees, and your arm under your head for support.

 2. Using your core, engage the leg on top until it’s at hip level, parallel to the floor.